Valentine’s Day is one of my favorite holidays, because it celebrates the purpose of life.

 - A Letter of Appreciation.

 The best gift of all is always a simple letter to your loved ones detailing how grateful you are to have them in your life.
 Be as specific as possible; “The way you let me sleep in the morning while you make the kids breakfast” and "The way you dance with such exuberance” are more satisfying than “You’re lovable,” because the recipient feels seen and appreciated.
 Don’t worry if it isn’t eloquent.
 Any heartfelt love letter will be cherished by the recipient much more than a store-bought gift.
 This isn't only for your partner; children feel loved when we notice who they are and what they contribute to us, our family, and the world.
-Your kids will will reread your letters during tough times.
+Your kids will reread your letters during tough times.
 They'll save them for the rest of their lives.

 - Homemade Valentines.